-- 1. This question asks you to design the tac package for your IC compiler, as outline in the PA 3 handout.
+- 1. This question asks you to design the tac package for your IC compiler, as outlined in the PA 3 handout.
 Please come to the tutorial meeting with a design detailed enough to discuss the following items: - The TAC instruction set for your compiler.
 Be able to justify your choice of instructions and how they will be used. - The top-level design of the tac package: - What are the main classes, what will they do? - How do you represent a TAC instruction? - How do you represent TAC operands?

-We will talk about this on Monday, but you need not prepare a written answer to turn in.
-The relevant details should appear in the compiler write up when you submit the TAC generator.
+We will talk about this in our meetings, and the relevant details should appear in the compiler write up when you submit the TAC generator.